 Sellers sign a listing agreement with a Realtor in which they agree to pay a commission fee after the transaction closes.
 If it’s an “exclusive right to sell” arrangement, they pay the fee even if they found the buyer on their own.

-Commissions for both Realtors in the transaction are typically paid by the home seller: Both the buying and selling agents are paid with proceeds from the sale of the home.
+Commissions for both Realtors in the transaction have traditionally been paid by the home seller: Both the buying and selling agents are paid with proceeds from the sale of the home.
 These two agents typically split the total commission — so for a 6 percent commission, the selling agent would receive 3 percent and the buying agent would receive the other 3 percent.

-That changes in the case of dual agency, when one agent represents both the buyer and seller in a transaction.
+That will change once the new rules go into effect.
+It also changes in the case of dual agency, when one agent represents both the buyer and seller in a transaction.
 Laws about this vary by state; in some states, dual agency is not permitted.
 In this type of scenario, pay particular attention to the home appraisal to ensure you’re getting a fair price.
 While agents have a fiduciary duty to their clients, with dual agency, the lines can get blurred.

 As Samantha Fish, an agent with Wesely & Associates in Grass Valley, California, points out, agents are required to act in their clients’ best interest.
 “It’s in our ethics; it’s in our contract,” she says.
 “If someone comes into my open house and they like it, but they don’t have an agent, at that point I can say, ‘let me get you an agent from my office’ so they feel like they’re being represented 100 percent as well.”
 Still, buyers working directly with a listing agent may have more room for negotiation because the seller may agree to a lower selling price if the agent agrees to lower their fee.